 Dillon Beach in Marin County has a couple fine beaches that are easy to access (and one that is not).
 This tiny one store town is also a short drive from Santa Rosa.

 Goat Rock Beach from the Jenner side of Russian River

-There are many excellent beaches in Point Reyes.
+There are many excellent beaches on Point Reyes, too many to list here.
 See our map of the best beaches this national seashore has to offer.

 Drakes Beach on Point Reyes

 Stinson Beach has one of the most popular beaches north of San Francisco.
 The parking lot sometimes fills up, but this is still a great beach and town to visit.